Allocating scarce transmission capacity without displacing system-valuable loads

 Fingrid has restricted new connections above 10 MW in several Southern Finland areas until early 2027 due to transmission capacity saturation.
 Simultaneously, data centres are competing for hundreds of megawatts of 24/7 flat load.
 This memo proposes a two-track connection mechanism: flexible loads (industry, SGFA nodes, electrolysis, CHP replacements) receive priority access via the standard process; inflexible loads (data centres with 24/7 flat profiles) compete within a capped annual quota via auction.
 The auction produces a price signal — inflexibility has a cost — and directs proceeds to Fingrid's grid investment fund.
 The mechanism requires no new legislation; it builds on the flexible connection agreement framework in force since February 2026.

 Fingrid's transmission grid in Southern Finland is approaching saturation.
 New connections above 10 MW have been restricted in multiple areas until early 2027.
 The restriction reflects both current load growth and the pipeline of committed data centre investments — 17 projects with investment decisions taken, aggregate capacity potentially exceeding 2,200 MW by 2030.
+The restriction is not arbitrary: it operates within the flow-based market coupling framework adopted by all Nordic TSOs on 29 October 2024 (day-ahead markets) and extended to long-term capacity on 31 October 2025.
+Available connection capacity per region is now calculated through this harmonised Nordic methodology, which considers the full Nordic grid's physical constraints rather than simple bilateral NTC values.

 The connection queue does not distinguish between load types.
 A 500 MW data centre and a 50 MW adjustable electrolyser queue under the same rules.
 This is a governance failure: the allocation mechanism does not price flexibility, and no institution guides applicants toward the system-valuable mix.